-This is meant for the Adafruit Feather TFT ESP32-S3 board.
+This is a simple IoT toggle switch demo application for Zephyr on the Adafruit Feather TFT ESP32-S3 board.
+It works with Adafruit IO.

 -